Citroën C3 Picasso: Awards

 UK publication Top Gear Magazine awarded the C3 Picasso "Family Car of the Year" in 2008, stating "This is what a 21st century family car should look like".
-Michael Harvey, the Editorial Director of the magazine admitted they had taken a chance as the model was not available in the United Kingdom until the following year.
+Michael Harvey, the editorial director of the magazine admitted they had taken a chance as the model was not available in the United Kingdom until the following year.

 In 2009 when the car was finally launched the awards increased, first with "Best MPV" at What Diesels Car of the Year Awards, "Scottish MPV of the Year" at the Scottish Car of the Year Awards, "Best Supermini MPV of the year" at "Auto Express New Car Awards" and finally "Design of the Year" at the Fleet World Honours.

 The vehicle was nominated for European Car of the Year in 2010, but received the lowest overall score of any candidate, finishing last, in seventh place.

 The JD Power survey in 2011 announced the C3 Picasso as the best MPV on the market, with a satisfaction rating of 83.1% and five stars overall, but with the lowest rating given to the exterior quality at three stars.
 Many reviewers had complained of poor fitting and the finish used on the exterior.

 Advertising

-"DOG"; was created by H Suresnes advertising agency in France and released in June 2010.
+"DOG" was created by H Suresnes advertising agency in France and released in June 2010.
 The advertisement shows a dog made up of various items, including a purse, swimming goggles, blow-dryer and shoes, wandering around the streets to the English-language song "Somebody Come And Play" by Joseph G Raposo.
 In the last scene the dog is invited into the boot of a C3 Picasso by a family leaving for a holiday; the dog fits into the car with enough space to seat everyone comfortably.

 Another advertisement for the vehicle range was "Ghostbusters Reloaded", which was produced by Euro RSCG Paris.
-It shows three futuristic Ghostbusters in a C3 Picasso battling a monster in the style of the Ghostbuters character Stay Puft Marshmallow Man.
+It shows three futuristic Ghostbusters in a C3 Picasso battling a monster in the style of the Ghostbusters character Stay Puft Marshmallow Man.
 The monster is the size of a tall building and is made up of items including bicycles, suitcases and tyres.
 As the monster is defeated, it disassembles and the items fit into the boot of the Picasso.
 The music used is a remix of the Ray Parker Ghostbusters theme tune performed by the Street Life DJs.
 The advertisement's strapline is; "The New Citroën C3 Picasso: The Spacebox".